mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 ~~~
 $ kubectl config set-context --current --namespace=appspace
 ~~~
+If you did not deploy the Yelb app in the last demo, do so now:
 ~~~
 $ kubectl create -f yelb-ingress.yaml
 ~~~
 Let's test connectivity to the Yelb UI at `yelb.demo.pks.zpod.io` to confirm the app deployed succesfully:

-**Note:** Chrome has been known to hold onto webpage cahce so may be a good idea to use incognito mode as we try to access the app before and after implementing the network polices
+**Note:** Chrome has been known to hold onto webpage cahce so please incognito mode/private browsing as you try to access the app before and after implementing the network polices.

 ![Screen Shot 2019-07-23 at 2 54 57 PM](https://user-images.githubusercontent.com/32826912/61739173-eb20ca00-ad59-11e9-9a76-6af44e8476bf.png)